cored/mailboxes/TUTORIAL.md

 2. **`github.com/DATA-DOG/go-sqlmock`**: For mocking SQL queries in tests.
 3. **`github.com/stretchr/testify`**: For assertions in tests (optional but recommended).

+###	Overview

+We will create a simple data pipeline that retrieves mailboxes and users from a SQLite database.
+The solution in support of the following user stories:

+1. As a user, I want to retrieve all mailboxes from the database.
+2. As a user, I wan to retrieve all users for a specific mailbox.

 ### Project Structure

 Here is a suggested directory structure: